-The drive on Seward Highway is beautiful, an attraction in itself.
+The drive from Anchorage to Seward on Seward Highway is beautiful, an attraction in itself.
 Along the way you can gaze across the Turnagain Arm, ride a cable car up into the Chugach Mountains, admire beautiful turquoise lakes with mountain reflections in them, hike to a waterfall in a picturesque setting, and so much more.

 There are so many things to do that you’ll need to be selective and manage your time accordingly.
 Therefore, I provide time estimates for each stop.
 And at the end of the article I list our top experiences.